Soft graviton exchange and the information paradox: Discussion and conclusions

-\paragraph{Islands} An increasingly popular suggestion is that information recovery must be seen to arise from additional saddles in the Euclidean path integral, or via replica wormholes in the Lorentzian picture, leading to the so called island formula that is claimed to trace the correct Page curve behaviour to restore unitarity \cite{Penington:2019npb, Almheiri:2019psf, Almheiri:2019hni}.
+\paragraph{Islands} An increasingly popular suggestion is that information recovery must be seen to arise from additional saddles leading to the so called island formula that is claimed to trace the correct Page curve behaviour to restore unitarity \cite{Penington:2019npb, Almheiri:2019psf, Almheiri:2019hni}.
 Morally speaking, islands imply that information behind the horizon is captured by radiation.
 This is consistent with the present calculation and in fact, our calculation shows a dynamical process that achieves this; namely, via graviton exchange.
 The general lessons from the island computations may be seen as twofold: i) unitarity in black hole evaporation does not necessarily rely on the ultraviolet details of the theory, and ii) information retrieval is a non-perturbative process.
 The present calculation is in line with both of these expectations.
 An interesting caveat in the island computations is the necessity of massive gravitons for black holes in dimensions greater than three \cite{Karch:2000ct, Geng:2020qvw}.
-It is very tempting to ask if the effective two-dimensional mass that the graviton has gained in our calculation (whilst the four-dimensional graviton remains massless) is related to this.
-Finally, given that we present a unitary scattering matrix that describes evolution, the notion of a Page curve is unnatural in the scattering process.
-Should one insist on the Page curve and generate the information paradox, one may simply set $\gamma \sim \sqrt{G_N}/R_S = 0$; this essentially ignores all the interactions that resolve the problem.
+Finally, given a unitary scattering matrix that describes evolution, the notion of a Page curve is unnatural in the scattering process.
+Should one insist on the Page curve and generate the information paradox, one may simply set $\gamma \sim \sqrt{G_N}/R_S = 0$; this essentially ignores all the interactions that may resolve the problem.
 However, in our effective field theory, Page time is likely to naturally arise from longer Wigner's time delays from general $2\rightarrow N$ scattering matrices, whereas scrambling time is naturally encoded in the resummed $2\rightarrow 2$ amplitude \cite{Betzios:2016yaq} under consideration in the present paper.